PeterNjukia/portfolio-landing-page/README.md

 ## Author Name
 - Peter Njukia {chunuz}
 ### Description of project
-- This is my Career Profile Page.
+- This is my career profile page.
 - You are welcome to view my professional background.
 - This includes my Education and job experience.
 - A paragraph on why I decided to take a class on programming is also added.